adbleu0/etherflow/README.md

 The personal API is turned by be default in the config.toml for RPC calls for obvious reasons.

-Only enable it for development if you know what your are doing and have firewalls configured etc.
+Only enable it for development if you have firewalls configured.

 In this case we are demonstrating the API calls from the jshell to the parity node.